EpicGaming11195/h2016-ui-conversion/README.md

 And all the people in Heritage UI's credits.
 I literally couldn't have done it without you.

-Before you ask, I don't have to credit anyone for Hitman 2016 Intro, because that mod was also created by me.
+Before you ask, I don't have to credit anyone for Legacy Intros, because that mod was also created by me.